ochen-beep/Message_Collapser_InBar/README.md

 ## Usage

 - **Chevron button** in the action bar — collapse or expand individual messages
+- **Auto-collapse on load** — messages excluded from the prompt are collapsed automatically when opening a chat
 - **Collapse/Expand Hidden** in settings — bulk-collapse messages excluded from the prompt
 - **Collapse/Expand All** in settings — collapse or expand everything at once
 - **Master toggle** — disable the extension without uninstalling it